csiro-robotics/ohm/docs/docusage.md

   // as some data lookups can be skipped.
   // This call can create the MapChunk for the key, whereas mean_read.setKey() could not. mean_rw.setKey(mean_read);
   // The validity check can only fail if mean_rw.isLayerValid() is false.
 Conversely, it will always be valid so long as
   // the map and layer references are valid. if (mean_rw.isValid())
   {
-    // read and report the number of points contributing to the mean.
+    // Read and report the number of points contributing to the mean.
     VoxelMean mean;
     mean_rw.read(&mean);
     std::cout << "The voxel at the origin contains " << mean.count << " samples" << std::endl;